ietf/www.ietf.org/RFCs.md

 ## <a id="availability-and-use">Availability and use</a>
 RFCs are freely available to download, copy, publish, display and distribute, in a variety of formats, under a license granted by the [IETF Trust](https://trustee.ietf.org).
 This license, the [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/tlp-5/) has some important restrictions, including a prohibition on modification of RFCs outside of the IETF Standards Process.

-RFCs are not guaranteed to be patent-free and anyone interested in the IPR constraints on a specific document should consult the IETF's [IPR disclosure database](https://datatracker.ietf.org/ipr/), though this is not guaranteed to be a complete record of applicable patents.
+RFCs are not guaranteed to be patent-free and anyone interested in the Intellectual Property Rights (IPR) constraints on a specific document should consult the IETF's [IPR disclosure database](https://datatracker.ietf.org/ipr/), though this is not guaranteed to be a complete record of applicable patents.

 ## <a id="formats">Publication formats</a>
 RFCs are published in the following formats: